Krepseliss/1st-Project-Fake-News-Detector-/README.md

 #PROJECT STATUS: Currently trying to optimize the code and make it more efficient and fast in terms of complexity...

-#Download the CSVs used: https://fastupload.io/CzirZodWFEXquUa/file (CSVs are too large to upload on GitHub :( )
+#Download the CSVs used: https://fastupload.io/CzirZodWFEXquUa/file (CSVs are too large to upload on GitHub!)

 #CHANGELOG#
 -> 10/3/2024: